Eight “Silken Treasures” rejuvenate the body

 2. Drawing the Bow as if Shooting a Hawk

-This movement is done from a low stance and has you pushing out one arm while pulling in the other to opposite sides.
-It helps the function of the lungs by opening the chest and the shoulders by pulling in the shoulder blades.
+This movement is done from a low stance, with you pushing out one arm while pulling in the other to opposite sides.
+It helps the lungs function by opening the chest and shoulders, pulling the shoulder blades in.

 3. Separate Heaven and Earth